Anurag-Rathod/AI-Virtual-Assistant/README.md

 1. User registers or logs into the application.
 2. The backend validates the credentials and handles authentication using **JWT**.
 3. Passwords are hashed using **bcryptjs** before being stored.
-4. The authenticated user interacts with the assistant through text or voice.
+4. The authenticated user interacts with the assistant through voice.
 5. The React frontend sends requests to the Express backend using **Axios**.
 6. The backend processes the request and communicates with **Google Gemini AI**.
 7. Gemini generates the AI response.